dssg/ai4med/assignments.md

 The goal here is to understand what types of patients get admitted with Sepsis, what happens to them in the ICU, and explore if we can do early detection of adverse events.

 ### Questions
-1. Identify patients who are admitted with a diagnosis of sepsis.
+1. Identify patients who are admitted with a diagnosis of sepsis or have a diagnosis of sepsis during their stay.
 How many such patients are there?
 Hint: This is not a trivial question to answer. it may be worth thinking deeply about how to identify these patients.

-2. What are some characteristics (demographics, other diagnosis, procedures, medications, any other history you can get in the data) of patients who are admitted with sepsis?
+2. What are some characteristics (demographics, other diagnosis, procedures, medications, any other history you can get in the data) of patients  with sepsis?
      - list at least 10 things that this group has in common

 3. How many of these patients die in the near future? within a day? a week? a month?